rfishermonteith/rfishermonteith.github.io/_drafts/intro-to-bootstrapping.md

 We can phrase this in a few ways, at least one of which will make sense to you, depending on your background and experience (hopefully!):

-1. Bootstrapping is a non-parametric way to estimate a population metric from a sample.
+1. Bootstrapping is a non-parametric way to estimate a population measure from a sample.
-1. Bootstrapping is a algorithm which gives equally likely outcomes for some sampled outcome, as if you resampled.
+1. Bootstrapping is an algorithm which gives equally likely outcomes for some sampled outcome, as if you resampled.

 In short, bootstrapping is an approach (or algorithm) for estimating some metric of some population, based solely on the sample we have available.